-Rocky has a heart the size of a dump-truck compensate for that short, iron frame.
+Rocky has a heart the size of a dump truck to compensate for that short, iron frame.
 Marciano could be out-boxed, but never out gutted I cannot deny that he displayed true greatness in his era.
 It is hard for me to imagine him beating many of the men in the top ten – and impossible for me to dream of a top ten without him.
-He owned two wins each over Ezzard Charles and Jersey Joe Walcott, his era was short on quality Heavyweights but no ever Heavyweight ever retired undefeated.
+He owned two wins each over Ezzard Charles and Jersey Joe Walcott, his era was short on quality Heavyweights, but no Heavyweight ever retired undefeated.

 The hard-nosed, tough as nails fighter from the city of brotherly love endured one of the most prolific careers in the history of professional boxing.
 His career lasted from 1965-1981 and had a record of 32-4-1 with 27 of his fights ending by way of knockout.

 Joe fought through the greatest heavyweight boxing generation of all time.
 The fighters and personalities who fought then will be remembered as the golden years of the sport.

 The four losses he had come to only two opponents, and one was the greatest fighter of all time in Muhammad Ali, the other being George Foreman.

 Joe Frazier earned the title because of Muhammad Ali’s controversial suspension for refusing to enter the draft.
 Frazier and Ali battled on March 8, 1971, in the “Fight of the Century.”
 In this battle, Joe Frazier earned himself a unanimous points victory.

 In 1973, he lost the title to George Foreman and later lost again to him, which led him to retire for the first time in 1976.